 The Great North run is one of the UK’s most famous events and taking part is a great way to raise money for a good cause.

-With the right training and preparation just about anybody can take part in a half marathon but doing so will take some planning and exercise in the build-up.
+With the right Great North Run training and preparation just about anybody can take part in a half marathon but doing so will take some planning and exercise in the build-up.

 That’s why we’ve put together our Alder Hey Half Marathon Training Program for the Great North Run.
-With our preparation tips and schedule, you can ensure you’re in tip-top condition come race time.
+With our Great North Run training plan, preperation tips and schedule, you can ensure you’re in tip-top condition come race time.
 After all, it’s not just about preventing an injury, it’s about enjoying the race as much as possible.

 Assess your fitness.
 You will need some time to prepare properly for the big day, but ideally you should have some running experience.
 This isn’t essential but it will stand you in good stead.
 It’s a good idea to get the all clear from your doctor before preparing for a race.